-This Is How Much It'll Cost To See Europe This Summer
+This Is How Much It’ll Cost To See Europe This Summer

 Travel costs money.
 That’s unavoidable.
 How much it costs is up to you.
 You can see Europe on the proverbial shoestring or you can hop between boutique hotels and drop some serious coin at the best restaurants.
 Executed well, either option can have the same result: A lifetime of memories, expanded horizons, and stories to share.

 So how much does it reasonably cost to travel to and around Europe in the summer of ’17?
 Again, that depends on you.
 But, thinking it costs a fortune is the wrong attitude to have.
-It can be affordable — especially in the age of long haul budget airlines like Norwegian and WOWair.
+It can be affordable — especially in the age of long haul budget airlines like Norwegian and WOWair and access to great accommodation on sites like Hostelworld.
 Summer in Europe is within your grasp, so reach out and embrace the wanderlust.

 Here’s some sample flights, trains, food, and hotels built around a five city tour.
 Pick your price point and hit that road!